 The children who do not pass the phonics resit this at the end of Year 2.
-15% of the children who re-sat the test in Year 2 have now passed.
+80% of the children have now passed the phonics screening check.

 Key Stage 1 National Curriculum Tests (SATs)

-The Key Stage 1 SATs take place in May when the children are in Year 2.
+The Key Stage 1 SATs take place in May and June when the children are in Year 2.
 They provide end of Key Stage information for pupils in reading, writing and maths.

 Children do take some tests but these are used to reinforce teacher assessment in these subject areas.
 These test results are submitted nationally and parents are then informed.